TomPace101/nanopore_diffusion/notes.md

 _TODO_ should ParameterSet be split into a base class, and a derived class that includes all the doit support?

-_TODO_ the LPB solver dataextraction output files don't get listed as targets currently.
+_TODO_ the LPB simulator dataextraction output files don't get listed as targets currently.
 Search conditions (actually, it's immediate children) for dataextraction.

 _TODO_ debug01 postproc needs to make PDF as well as PNG